-All these options will be made online for EU this week before the GDPR comes into full swing on May 25, 2018.
+All these options will be made online for the EU this week before the GDPR comes into full swing on May 25, 2018.
 The rest of the world will benefit from these features in phases.

-Better Tools for Accessing, Deleting and Downloading Info:
+Better Tools for Accessing, Deleting, and Downloading Info:

 The new Settings and Privacy Shortcuts features announced last month are now complete.
 The globally available recently-expanded tools for accessing user information will allow users to easily see their data, delete it, download and/or export it.